+System Output

+The system is required to output user requested mosaic vegetation products in cloud accessible georeferenced raster format conforming to CEOS ARD specifications (Level 3A) or as cloud accessible tables that can be parsed using open source modules such as Pandas or GEOJson.
+The mosaicking rules should permit restriction of the product to a single Level 2A input so that effectively the output corresponds to a Level 2B geophysical product.
+Table output is targeted for debug, development and scientific studies.

 System Loading

 The system should be able to sustain parallel service requests (Table 3).
 Denials of service at a threshold or goal level should be at the point of request rather than upon point of failure.
 Note that output scenes can exceed input scenes due to the use of scene forecasting and prediction.